HibaMallak/BetterGRsetup/docs/developer_doc.md

       Push the Docker images to a container registry (e.g., Docker Hub).

-### CI/CD Pipelines
+### CI Pipelines

-BetterGR uses GitHub Actions for CI/CD to automate testing, building and deployment.
+BetterGR uses GitHub Actions for CI to automate testing, building and deployment.

 ### Example GitHub Actions Workflow